What To Do If Nuclear War Seems Imminent

 No other country is so good on so many of these dimensions.

-If you are unable to leave your country (this is unlikely if you have a valid passport; see below), then you should drive to a small town far from any metropolis or other plausible target.
-(After brief examination, for people in the Bay Area, I recommend the Modoc Plateau in northeast California as a default unless/until more research is done.)
+If you are unable to leave your country (this is unlikely if you have a valid passport; see below) or if a long journey seems unwarranted, then you should drive to a small town far from any metropolis or other plausible target.
+For people in the Bay Area, the Modoc Plateau in northeast would be one good destination.
 Once there, organize, acquire supplies, and find a location to dig fallout shelters.
 Construction is described in Nuclear War Survival Skills, the full text of which is online.
 The book claims untrained civilians can build the shelters in 1-2 days.
+You might want to print or buy a copy ahead of time.

 How will I know when to evacuate?